A young learner exploring a colorful counting adventure at home

 Start with a puzzle

-A visual challenge gives students a reason to care before the rule appears.
+A visual challenge gives kids a reason to care before the rule appears.

 Try